Special Projects and Programs

 The technology project goes hand-in-hand with our science project which, over time, is evolving into a more robust STEM (science/technology/engineering/mathematics) project requiring the purchase of new curriculum, equipment and hands-on resources.
 With the goal of moving U.S. students to the top of the pack in math and science achievement over the next decade, this project gives GRA the opportunity to engage students in the world of science and introduce them to science related careers!

-Grande Ronde Academy would like to thank Trust Management Services, LLC, Northwest Farm Credit Services (NWFCS), the Stanton Family, Soroptimist International of La Grande and our anonymous private donors for their generous gifts to the Technology and Science Project.
+Grande Ronde Academy would like to thank Trust Management Services, LLC, the Juan Young Trust, Northwest Farm Credit Services (NWFCS), the Stanton Family, Soroptimist International of La Grande and our anonymous private donors for their generous gifts to the Technology and Science Project.
 The award from the NWFCS Rural Community Grant allowed us to begin upgrading our education technology system with the purchase of classroom computers.
 Funding from Trust Management Services has provided for technology equipment and accessories, including: document cameras, digital projectors and projection screens in our classrooms, a new computer for our kindergarten classroom as well as Chromebooks and iPads for our teachers to use to enhance their lessons.
 The Stanton Family Memorial donation was instrumental in bringing the computer lab up-to-date with new computers with hardware and software accompanied by a donation of headphones by La Grande Stereo and Music for each computer in our computer lab.
-The Juan Young Foundation and our anonymous private donors made possible the purchase of student iPads and Chromebooks with accessories and charging carts.
+The Juan Young Trust and our anonymous private donors made possible the purchase of student iPads and Chromebooks with accessories and charging stations.
 Soroptimist International of La Grande blessed us with an award to purchase new microscopes and hands-on science resources.
 We are also grateful to Tim Welch for donating his time, expertise and materials, to Jess Roberts from Integrity Technology and Sam Delaney for their technical assistance as we implement the technology project.

 In light of recent tragedies at schools across the nation, Grande Ronde Academy felt it important to review current safety procedures.
 The school consulted with local law enforcement for recommendations to improve the security at the school and train staff in violence prevention and threat response.
 The recommendations include improved security at access points throughout the school, installation of a new electronic entry door system and closed circuit monitoring.